Samarth007-2002/Battery-Notify/README.md

 # Battery-Notify

-This script monitors the battery level of your laptop and sends notifications using Pushbullet when the battery level is low or reaches a certain threshold.
+This script monitors the battery level of your laptop and sends notifications to your mobile using Pushbullet when the battery level is low or reaches a certain threshold.
 It also checks for internet connectivity to ensure timely notifications.

 ## Requirements